tannerduve/zx_calculus/README.md

 [The ZX-calculus](https://zxcalculus.com/intro.html) is a graphical language for reasoning about quantum circuits and linear maps.

-## Overview
-This project provides:
+## What this project includes

 - A dependently-typed abstract syntax tree (AST) for ZX diagrams
 - An equational theory capturing the ZX-calculus rewrite rules
 - Denotational semantics interpreting diagrams as linear maps between Hilbert spaces
+- A thoerem library demonstrating simple verifiablity of ZX diagrams in Lean.

 ## Building

 Requires [Lean 4 and Mathlib](https://lean-lang.org/install/).
-Build with in this directory:
+Build in this directory:

 ```bash
 lake build